HOW TO SWITCH

 Customer Service Record

 Confirm What Your Policy Includes

-As well as comparing the quality of the insurance company, you should also ensure that an attractive annual premium isn’t masking cuts to your coverage levels, or you could find yourself seriously out of pocket in the event of an accident.
+As well as comparing the quality of the insurance company, you should also ensure that an attractive annual premium isn’t masking cuts to your insurance coverage levels, or you could find yourself seriously out of pocket in the event of an accident.

 Before you make the change, you should go through what your (potentially) new insurance company is offering you to make sure that all of the details are the same.